-According to the New York website:
+According to the New York Department of Taxation and Finance:

 A Part-Year Resident is an individual that meets the definition of resident or nonresident for only part of the year.